pxl-research/tai-mcp-memory/README.md

 uv pip install -r requirements.txt
 ```

-3. Configure environment variables (optional):
+3. Configure environment variables:
    Create a `.env` file in the same directory with the following settings:

 ```
 DB_PATH=/path/to/memory/database
+OPENROUTER_API_KEY=your_openrouter_api_key
 ```

-If no path is specified, the databases will be created in `./memory_db` by default.
+If no DB_PATH is specified, the databases will be created in `./memory_db` by default.
+The OPENROUTER_API_KEY is required for the summarization functionality.

 ## Getting Started